21 Aug Disrupting Gender Inequality in Call Centers

 Winds of Change for Gender Inequality

-A bright light is shining on gender inequality with the avalanche of the #MeToo movement and studies, like this 2015 McKinsey report, The Power of Parity: How Advancing Women’s Equality Can Add $12 Trillion to Global Growth.
-It reveals the powerful result of maximizing the potential of women worldwide:
+A bright light is shining on gender inequality, with in-depth analyses of not only disparity, but of the positive potential of parity.
+The 2015 McKinsey report, The Power of Parity: How Advancing Women’s Equality Can Add $12 Trillion to Global Growth reveals the powerful result of maximizing the potential of women worldwide:

 “We consider a “full-potential” scenario in which women participate in the economy identically to men, and find that it would add up to $28 trillion, or 26 percent, to annual global GDP in 2025 compared with a business-as-usual scenario.
 This impact is roughly equivalent to the size of the combined US and Chinese economies today”